Sanshain/ta-hotkeys/README.md

 ### Textarea with hot keys

 A package designed to extend the functionality of textarea using hotkeys.
 Provides a powerfull and lightweight API for creating and configuring hotkeys.

+### Get started

 Explore the following example:

 ```js
 window.addEventListener('load', () => {